j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 | sort by todatetime(UtcTime_s) asc
 ```

-Observed commands included:
+That query showed the attacker clearing both logs below:

 ```text
 wevtutil cl Security
 wevtutil cl System
 ```

-This shows not only domain persistence and privilege expansion, but also clear evidence of defense evasion.
+Taken together, this section shows more than just post-compromise activity on the Domain Controller.
+It shows the attacker creating a backdoor account, granting it domain-wide privilege, using plaintext credentials to access a share, establishing persistence with a scheduled task, and then clearing logs to make reconstruction harder.

 <img width="1700" height="470" alt="backdoor_account_creation" src="https://github.com/user-attachments/assets/2762b6a5-1e88-429d-ada2-5b03ec8e8bb5" />

-> Backdoor account creation and Domain Admins membership
+> Backdoor account creation and `Domain Admins` membership

 <img width="1590" height="513" alt="share_access_with_credentials" src="https://github.com/user-attachments/assets/a9b36b38-d221-4732-be18-3b0f8aaae746" />